assimp/assimp-docs/source/about/installation.rst

 -----

 When you're done integrating the library into your IDE/project, you can now start using it.
-There are two separate interfaces by which you can access the library: a C++ interface and a C interface using flat functions.
-While the former is easier to handle, the latter also forms a point where other programming languages can connect to.
-Up to the moment, though, there are no bindings for any other language provided.
-Have a look at the :ref:`Use the library-Section <_ai_access_cpp>`_ for a detailed explanation and code examples.
+There are two separate interfaces by which you can access the library:
+* A C++ interface
+* A C interface using flat functions.

+The C++-API supports a RTTI-based approach.
+If you want to work with c++ using these interface is strongy recommended.
+The C-API shall help to generate any language binding more easily.